Semi-analytic version of shooting method and the bound states in non-analytic potential $V(x)= -g^2\exp (-|x|)$: Discussion

+We may conclude that the model $V(x)= -g^2\exp (-|x|)$ exemplifies, nicely, the situation in which several standard approaches do not lead to a satisfactory result and in which an optimal strategy of the determination of the spectra is found in the shooting method initiated in the origin.

-Needless to add that the ``unlimited precision'' characteristic of the similar bound-state-energy results is in one-to-one correspondence with the ``unlimited precision'' nature of the underlying special, Bessel-function wave-function candidates.
-In this sense one will still encounter a big difference between the models sampled by Eq.~(\ref{tenpo}) (for which we would endorse the ``exact solvability'' status) and the more general interaction potentials for which the latter candidates must be generated by approximate numerical methods.
+The unlimited-precision nature of the resulting bound-state energies is in one-to-one correspondence with the unlimited-precision availability of the Bessel-function wave-function candidates.
+In this sense one encounters a big difference between the models sampled by Eq.~(\ref{tenpo}) (for which we would endorse the ``exact solvability'' status, cf. also \cite{Ryu}) and the more general interaction potentials for which the Jost or regular solutions must be generated by an approximate variational or discretization method.

-The latter observation can be generalized in the sense that the status of exactly solvable (ES) one-dimensional quantum potentials $V(x)$ might be attributed not only to the conventional ES family (yielding wave functions proportional to classical orthogonal polynomials) and not only to the non-analytic square wells and point interactions (solvable by the matching techniques) but also to some interactions ``in between'', for which the wave functions remain proportional to special functions which, possibly, have to be matched in the origin.
-In this context the present toy-model $V(x)= -g^2\exp (-|x|)$ could be simply perceived as one of the simplest illustrative examples.
+This seems to imply that the status of exactly solvable (ES) one-dimensional quantum potentials $V(x)$ should be attributed not only to the conventional ES family (yielding wave functions proportional to classical orthogonal polynomials) and not only to the non-analytic square wells and point interactions (solvable by the matching techniques) but also to some interactions ``in between''.

+The most characteristic feature of the $k-$dependent candidates for the wave functions is that these functions remain proportional to special functions.
+Near each physical bound-state value of parameter $k$ they remain normalizable and have to be matched in the origin of {\it vice versa}.
+Of course, this is a generic idea which might be applied to a fairly wide class of confining potentials.
+Needless to add that in our present model its implementation was perceivably facilitated by the parity-symmetry of the model.

+Naturally, the theoretical roots of the whole idea are already very well known.
+Their origin dates back to the studies of the singular Sturm-Liouville problems as pioneered by H. Weyl in 1909 and as explained, e.g., in Chapter 9 of the classical monograph~\cite{Coddington}.
+In the language of mathematicians one could change the conventions and speak also, equivalently, about the study of the Titchmarsh-Weyl $m$-functions with the property that their poles correspond to the bound-state eigenvalues, etc.

+In the opposite, fully practical context of quantum mechanics of simple atomic and molecular systems, traditionally, people make distinction between the general, numerical, and special, exactly solvable (ES) bound-state Schr\"{o}dinger equation.
+In this context Eq.~(\ref{SEx}) is usually assigned the SE status just for the square-well real and confining $V(x)$ \cite{Constantinescu} (or, {\it in extremis}, to the non-analytic point-interaction models) or, alternatively, for the strictly analytic potentials $V(x)$ for which some \cite{Ushveridze} or all \cite{Cooper} of the bound-state wave functions $\psi_n(x)$ happen to be proportional to polynomials.